A local’s guide to Naples - Dominique Alves Da Silva - Citimarks

 What do you think of the Neapolitan street art?

-Ten years ago Bansky drew his fist Italian work in Naples featuring a praying Madonna haloed by a gun.
-This was a direct criticism of the hypocrisy of killing a human being and then going to church to pray for one’s soul: a behavior very typical of our gangs.
-At the time, it was hard to imagine a local artist daring to use a symbol so sacred in Naples and associate it with human cruelty.
-Bansky did it and paved the way for a new generation of artists to satirize, through their works, the city’s chronic problems; the cynicism of the political system; the tolerance towards Camorra, the local mafia.
-Their walls have changed the way social debate is conducted.
+Ten years ago Bansky created his fist Italian work in Naples featuring a praying Madonna haloed by a gun.
+This piece was a direct critique of the hypocrisy of taking a human life and then seeking solace in prayer—a behavior prevalent in local gangs.
+At the time, it seemed unlikely for a local artist to use such a sacred symbol in Naples and associate it with human cruelty.
+Banksy's bold move paved the way for a new generation of artists to satirize, through their works, the city's chronic issues, the cynicism of the political system, and the tolerance towards the Camorra, the local mafia.
+The walls of Naples have become a canvas for changing the way social debates are conducted.

 If you had to leave Naples, what would you miss the most?